Overview

 Tusk generates tests

 Tusk continues generating tests despite the PR being merged.
-Once completed, Tusk leaves a comment on the merged PR linking to the test generation output.
+Once completed, Tusk leaves a comment on the PR linking to the test generation output.

 4